X

 Take Care of Yourself

 Set aside time in your schedule for activities that make you feel good about you.
 You are best able to provide your loved one with care when you are feeling good about yourself.
-Providing support for a man with prostate cancer can be very stressful.
 Be kind to yourself and accept help from others.
 See this article for more on the importance of taking care of yourself and avoiding caregiver burnout.